ANIMALS BROUGHT TO LIFE - 5 DAY CLASS

 o Larger fabric pieces for background.
 I generally use a contrasting color and value from the animal.

 o Lite Steam-a-Seam 2, the amount will be determined by the size of yourquilt.
-I would suggest 2 yards at least.
+I would suggest 2 yards.
 Do NOT substitute!

 o Colored pencils, artist grade is preferred, if you have them.
 My favorite is Faber Castell Polycromos.
 Do not buy just for this project.
 I will have some to use in class.